drand/website/docs/operator/drand-cli.md

    drand generate-keypair [command options] <address> is the address other nodes will be able to contact this node on (specified as 'private-listen' to the daemon)

 OPTIONS:
    --control value  Set the port you want to listen to for control port commands.
-If not specified, we will use the default port 8888.
+If not specified, we will use the default value. (default: "8888") [$DRAND_CONTROL]
-   --folder value   Folder to keep all drand cryptographic information, with absolute path. (default: "/Users/<username>/.drand")
+   --folder value   Folder to keep all drand cryptographic information, with absolute path. (default: "/Users/1337user/.drand") [$DRAND_FOLDER]
-   --tls-disable    Disable TLS for all communications (not recommended). (default: false) --id value       Indicates the id for the randomness generation process which will be started
+   --id value       Indicates the id for the randomness generation process which will be started [$DRAND_ID] --scheme value   Indicates a set of values drand will use to configure the randomness generation process (default: "pedersen-bls-chained") [$DRAND_SCHEME]
+   --help, -h       show help (default: false)
 ```

 The generated key and all other drand state will be stored in `$HOME/.drand` by default, but this
 can be overridden with the `--folder` flag.

-The `--tls-disable` flag should only be used if you intend to run an insecure test deployment without TLS protection.
-If either `drand` itself or a reverse proxy is providing TLS protection, the keypair must be generated with TLS
-set to the default of `true`.

 The `--id` flag should be used when generating long-term public/private keypair for networks with beacon id different from
 default.
 If you don't provide a value, the default beacon id will be used.
 For example, a network with beacon id